pepperlabs/docs/content/en/security/authentication.md

 ### Set username for login

-The default args for login are `email` and `password`, however, you can change username by defining a method called `setLoginUsernameField` in your pepper class which corresponds to `User::class` class:
+The default args for login are `email` and `password`; however, you can change username by defining a method called `setLoginUsernameField` in your pepper class, which corresponds to `User::class` class:

 ```php
 <?php